Man Up | Ep. 186 • May 23, 2017

 And of course, they’re both biased in all of their… They’re not truly logical, but that’s the danger that the school system has taught you, that you are an ultra-rational being, and this has been in the academy, in intelligencia right up until the 80s and 90s.
 We used to think that we were just calculating machines and we didn’t have feelings or feelings weren’t important; or feelings just got in the way of pure rationality, and that’s just naive and wrong.

-A lot of people though of my age, 30s and 40s – and 20s, because they’re still not being taught the importance of emotions in any school system, really, I think.
+A lot of people like my age, 30s and 40s – and 20s, because they’re still not being taught the importance of emotions in any school system, really, I think.
 No one has ever gotten a core course in psychology as far as I know in any public schools, or even in any universities.
 So, it’s very normal for him to say, “Hey, let’s talk it out.”
 And he hears this stuff on Oprah, or Dr. Phil, or something like communication is everything.

 Yeah, a particular type of communication, a communication that is actually about emotions and why you feel what you feel, what’s behind that and the reasons why you feel these things, and not arguing with each other about who is right or wrong, but that’s not how people work.
 That’s not how the average person works.
 The average person is immature.
 I don’t care how old you are.
 You’re not going to have a successful relationship unless you have a very high level of emotional immaturity, and no one has had that support group.
 I mean, the support network; the teachings for it.
 There’s no education system for it.
 So, it’s understandable that most people have no idea how to have a successful relationship because they have no training for it.